M17-Project/gr-m17/README.md

 ```
 -- Set runtime path of "/usr/local/lib/python3.11/dist-packages/gnuradio/m17/m17_python.cpython-311-x86_64-linux-gnu.so" to ""
 ```
-meaning that variables must be set (tested with Debian/sid) to help GNU Radio Companion find the Python libraries:
+Depending on Linux distribution, variables might have to be set (tested with Debian/sid, but not needed with Ubuntu 24.04 LTS) to help GNU Radio Companion find the Python libraries:

 ```
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib/x86_64-linux-gnu/